How to Start Print on Demand Shopify Store

 Launch Your Store

-If you’re satisfied with how your store functions, product quality, and overall delivery experience, the next thing is to launch and advertise.
+If you’re satisfied with how your store functions, its product quality, and overall delivery experience, the next thing is to launch and advertise.

 A big part of your marketing tactics revolves around paid advertising.